-Indicator Definition Definition Function LED1 Status indicator On: The expansion card is connecting with the control board.
-Blinking periodically (the period is 1s, on for 0.5s, and off for the other 0.5s): The expansion card is properly connected to the control board.
+Indicator Definition Function Status indicator On: The expansion card is connecting with the control board.
+LED4 Blinking periodically (cycle: 1s; on: 0.5s; off: 0.5s): The expansion LED1 card is connected with the control board.
 Off: The expansion card is disconnected from the control board.
-LED2 Disconnection This indicator is off when A1 and B1 of the encoder are LEDZ indicator disconnected; it is on when the encoder pulses are normal.
+LED2 Disconnection On: Encoder pulses are normal. indicator Off: A1 or B1 of the encoder is disconnected.
 LED3 Power indicator This indicator is on after the control board feeds power to the expansion card.